-Each GMU was ranked for deer harvested/mile2, hunters/mile2, and hunter success rates.
+Each GMU was ranked for deer harvested/mile, hunters/mile, and hunter success rates.
 The three ranking values were then summed to produce a final rank sum.
 Comparisons are pretty straightforward because bag limits and seasons are the same for most GMUs.